dschnare/mustachejs/Readme.md

 # Overview

 Mustachejs is an implementation of the mustache template specification for JavaScript.
-This implementation is different than [mustache.js](https://github.com/janl/mustache.js):
+This implementation is different than [mustache.js](https://github.com/janl/mustache.js) by virtue of the following features:

 - Regular expressions are not used in order to mitigate overhead and improve performance.
 - The complete [mustache specification](https://github.com/mustache/spec) is implemented, including lambdas.